 Hartwick’s commitment to helping with your transition to college extends beyond Welcome Weekend.

-CSS staff is focused on supporting your transition and acclimation to your new home away from home.
+Our staff and faculty are focused on supporting your transition and acclimation to your new home away from home.

 Hartwick’s First-Year Experience includes:

-- First Year Seminar Course – specialized seminar topics taught by faculty in small group setting
+- First Year Seminar Course – specialized seminar topics taught by faculty in small group settings.